atomicwhale/guides/NodeBehindGFW.md

 \* *This guide is based on standard Docker mode.*
 \**  *This guide is written based on Holešky testnet.*
-\*** *This instructions were tested on Debian 12 on a Aliyun Virtual Machine behind the GFW (Feb/2024).
+\*** *This instructions were tested on Debian 12 on a Aliyun virtual machine behind the GFW (Feb/2024).
 YMMV depending on internet connection and how hard GFW wants to f\*k you over.*

 ---
 ### Main challenges
 * (Manual) Installation of Rocket Pool smartnode
 * Github is blocked by GFW
-* Docker Hub is block by GFW
+* Docker Hub is slow/or blocked by GFW

 ---
 ### 0. Preparation